HELLP syndrome is a pregnancy-related condition and is an abbreviation for:

 - low platelets

-The estimated incidence is at ~ 0.17 - 0.85 of live births 9.
-The condition often occurs in the 3rd trimeter of pregnancy (and occasionally post partum).
-It tends to present in young primagravid women.
+The estimated incidence is ~0.5% (range 0.17-0.85%) of live births 9.
+The condition often occurs in the 3rd trimester of pregnancy (and occasionally postpartum).
+It tends to present in young primigravid women.

-Presentation can be variable and can include malaise , epigastric / right upper-quadrant pain, and nausea / vomiting.
-Some may have non-specific viral-syndrome-like symptoms.
-Hypertension and proteinuria (classic symptoms of pre eclampsia) may be absent or slight 7.
+The presentation can be variable and can include malaise, epigastric/right upper-quadrant pain, and nausea/vomiting.
+Some may have nonspecific viral-like symptoms.
+Hypertension and proteinuria (classic symptoms of preeclampsia) may be absent or slight 7.

 On liver histology, there is may a combination of deposited fibrin, haemorrhage and hepatocellular necrosis surrounding portal areas 6.

 - disseminated intravascular coagulation: reported to occur in ~30% (range 20-40%) of patients 5